dhiles/ngx-gridboard/src/ngx-gridboard/README.md

 ### 1.1.13

 - when make sure all panels are visible by decrementing lane count when a panel is covered (rather than scrolling) and triggering a responsive lane count update when a full row or column is visible

+### 1.1.14

+- throttle mouse events
+- fix npm security violation by setting querystringify to version 2.1.1
+- add responsiveBreakpoints and gridContainer width and height options

 ## Author